bluecatlabs/making-apis-work-for-you/README.md

 # Making APIs Work for You

-This is sample code from the webinar series **Making APIs Work For You** to show how you can leverage BlueCat Integrity&trade; API and develop solutions for software defined networking for Enterprise DNS, DHCP and IPAM services.
+This is sample code from the webinar series **Making APIs Work For You** to show how you can leverage BlueCat DNS Integrity&trade; API and develop solutions for software defined networking for Enterprise DNS, DHCP and IPAM services.

 ## Setup